Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Change point model run for fixed time after change point: point-wise convergence for general characteristics

-The next Lemma provides tight bounds on expectations of descendants of good vertices counted according to $\phi$.
-Recall $\mu_{f_1}^{\sss(k)}$ denotes the mean measure of a vertex which had degree $k$ at the change point.
+The next lemma provides tight bounds on expectations of \chnr{aggregate $\phi$-scores of descendants of good vertices}.
+Recall $\mu_{f_1}^{\sss(k)}$ denotes the mean measure \chsb{for the offspring process of a vertex} which had degree $k$ at the change point.

 \begin{lemma} For any $k \ge 0$,

 \end{lemma}

 \begin{proof} First note,